stan-dev/math/doxygen/README.md

 Installation
 ------------
-The Stan Math Library is a C++ library which depends on the Intel TBB library and requires for some functionality (ordinary differential equations and root solving) the Sundials library.
+The Stan Math Library is a C++ library which depends on the Intel TBB library and requires the Sundials library for ordinary differential equations and root solving.
 The build system is the make facility, which is used to manage all dependencies.

 A simple hello world program using Stan Math is as follows: